lepture/lepture.com/content/work/2012/dive-into-open-source.md

 There is a great place for unit tests: [travis](http://www.travis-ci.org/).
 Run your test on travis could be easy.
 Have a look at the [documentation](http://about.travis-ci.org/).

-It's not that really neccessory to fulfill the whole things when you are doing a small project.
-But it's neccessory to take it into account when you are in your development.
+It's not that really necessary to fulfill the whole things when you are doing a small project.
+But it's necessary to take it into account when you are in your development.

 References for quality coding: